 If a user inputs a value that is outside the range of what would be considered realistic, the application continues anyway instead of crashing and reminds the user of what’s going on just in case they mistyped a number.
 In some cases, it’s natural to omit a number, and certain fields (e.g. the dividend field) have default fallbacks so the user isn’t jarred if they forget to enter a certain value.

-I developed this Google Chrome extension to hide the number of likes and shares on Facebook posts in order to encourage you not to compare yourself to other people.
+I developed this Google Chrome extension in 2013 to hide the number of likes and shares on Facebook posts in order to encourage you not to compare yourself to other people.
 My philosophy behind developing this application is that Facebook should not be a popularity contest.
 I believe that when you share something, you should share it because you care about your friends, and not because you just want to have the most number of likes on your post.
 Hiding the likes and shares on posts, comments, and news feed items lets you have a meaningful conversation instead.

 FitHub is a mobile app that ensures you have proper form while exercising to help reduce injuries from weightlifting.
 It works by analyzing your body geometry through machine vision and I developed it with a team of six over a 48 hour hackathon at the Queen’s Startup Summit.